 How do you know if your roof or exterior has hail damage?

-Severe roof damage, like shingles ripped off the roof or tree branches down, is obvious, but minor damage may be difficult to detect with an untrained eye.
-Get a roof inspection for a trained professional to assess the hail damage on your roof or follow our helpful tips.
+Severe roof damage, like shingles ripped off the roof or tree branches down, is obvious, but significant damage to shingles can be very difficult to detect with an untrained eye.
+Get a roof inspection from a trained professional to assess the hail damage on your roof or follow our helpful tips.

 The first place to look for damage caused by hail is your gutters.
 High-impact hail that causes roof damage will most likely dent your gutters and/or downspouts.
 This is the easiest place to see and evaluate when looking for signs of roof damage.
 If there are dents and dings on your gutters and downspouts, you’re likely to have problems on the roof.